 Sensor: 1-inch type, 20.1MP | Lens: 25-250mm, f/2.8-5.9 | Monitor: 3.0-inch touchscreen, 1,040,000 dots | Viewfinder: EVF | Continuous shooting: 10fps | Movies: 4K | User level: Beginner/Intermediate

-Panasonic invented the travel-zoom camera genre, compact cameras that can fit in a pocket but that have long zoom lenses built-in.
-And the TZ range has continued to dominate sales despite strong competition from all manufacturers, but most notably Sony.
+Panasonic invented the travel-zoom camera genre - compact cameras that can fit in a pocket but that have long zoom lenses built-in.
+And the ZS / TZ range has continued to dominate sales despite strong competition.
 However, the compact camera has moved on and Panasonic needs to do more to attract buyers.
-Its response has been to keep the camera body about the same size as earlier TZ-series cameras but to squeeze a much larger sensor into the TZ100.
-This enables the pixels to be about 2.4x bigger than they are in models like the TZ70 and this helps the TZ100 produce much higher quality images.
-The zoom lens isn't quite so extensive, but you still get an electronic viewfinder that makes it easier to compose images in bright sunny conditions and in addition to 4K video recording, there's Panasonic's 4K Photo mode to help capture 8Mp images of fleeting moments.
-It all adds up to be a powerful option.
+Its response has been to keep the camera body about the same size as earlier TZ-series cameras but to squeeze a much larger 1-inch sensor into the ZS100 (TZ100 outside the US).
+This enables the pixels to be about 2.4x bigger than they are in models like the ZS50 / TZ70 and this helps the ZS100 produce much higher quality images.
+The zoom lens isn't quite so extensive, but you still get an electronic viewfinder that makes it easier to compose images in bright sunny conditions.

 5. Canon PowerShot G7 X II